401 North First Street

 Plan Your Visit

-- Explore and enjoy the Gallery during the hours of 10:00 a.m. to 5:00 p.m.
+- The Gallery is CLOSED due to the Corona virus outbreak.
+We will reopen when it is safe to do so.
+Traditional hour of the Gallery are 10:00 a.m. to 5:00 p.m.
 Tuesday through Saturday and 1 to 5 p.m. on Sunday.
 The Gallery is closed on Mondays and the following holidays: New Year’s Eve, New Year’s Day, July 4th, Thanksgiving, and Christmas Eve and Christmas Day.

 - Docent tours for adult, college age, high school, middle school, and elementary school groups are available with preferably a two-week advance appointment with the gallery.